autotwin/mesh/doc/spherical_baseline.md

 ## Hypothesis

-We hypothesize that numerical representation of the underlying physical object in terms of pixels, isosurface, and mesh is driven by `resolution`, which is ulitimately driven by local `curvature` of physical object.
+We hypothesize that an increase in `curvature` $\kappa$ ($\kappa = 1/r$) of a local feature in an analog physical object drives an increase in the *minimum* `resolution` of the numerical representation in terms of pixels in a digital image.

+Furthermore, we hypothesize that digital image density per unit radius of curvature is indicative of minimum isosurface face density (surface area) and minimum finite element mesh density (volume) to adequately represent a physical object in $\mathbb{R}^3$.

-We further hypothesize that the volume and curvature metrics of the numerical representation (in pixels, tessellation, or finite elements) *converge* to a constant value equal to the true underlying analog ground truth (the physical system being imaged by CT/MR).
+We expect the volume and curvature metrics of the numerical representation (in pixels, tessellation, or finite elements) *converge* to a constant value equal to the true underlying analog ground truth (the physical system being imaged by CT/MR).

 ## Definitions